-Students have assessments/projects in different subjects between Spring Break and the end of the year.
+Students have a range of assessments/projects in different subjects between March and the end of the year.
 These cumulative assessments are designed as a learning and culminating experience and to prepare students for timed tests/projects that they will experience at the Upper School and beyond.
 Eighth Graders will have a range of cumulative assessments/projects/exams in math, language, and science.
 Students are shown how to prepare by their teachers and guidelines are distributed to students in advance.